7ayden/CarND-Vehicle-Detection-P5-Solution/README.md

 heatmap was set to zero.
 I ended up using a history of 5 frames and a threshold of 7, which proved reliable for both test.mp4 and project_video.mp4.

-Here is an example of a heatmap from an individual frame of test.mp4:
+Top left:  example of a heatmap from an individual frame of test.mp4.
-![Heatmap from one frame][1frameheatmap]

-Here is an example of a summed heatmap from 5 consecutive frames of test.mp4:
-![Summed heatmap][summedheatmap]
+Top right:  the summed heatmap from that frame and the four previous frames.

-Here is an example of the output of `scipy.ndimage.measurements.label()` on the history-summed heatmap:
+Bottom left:  output of `scipy.ndimage.measurements.label()` on the history-summed and thresholded heatmap.
-![labeled heatmap][labeledheatmap]

-Here is an example of the bounding boxes of the summed heatmap (from the current frame and the 4 previous frames) drawn onto the corresponding frame of test.mp4:
+Bottom right:  bounding boxes of the labeled regions drawn onto the current frame.
-![bounding boxes of labeled regions][labeled_bounding_boxes]
+![Heatmaps and resulting detections][heatmaps_and_bounding_boxes]

 ---